Frequently Asked Questions

 Who uses bioenergy, and why do they use it?

 Power producers seeking to decrease their dependence on fossil fuels and reduce their emissions of carbon dioxide and other pollutants are the primary users of bioenergy.
-European governments have adopted aggressive, mandatory renewable energy targets for 2020.
-Several countries, including the United Kingdom, have put additional regulations in place that are designed to phase out many coal plants altogether.
+European governments have adopted aggressive, mandatory renewable energy targets for 2020 and beyond.
+Many EU Member States have put additional regulations in place that are designed to phase out or significantly reduce the use of coal and other fossil fuels.
 Existing coal-fired infrastructure can be converted to use wood-based bioenergy.

 Is bioenergy good for the environment?

 Yes.
-According to the UK Environment Agency, switching from coal to bioenergy results in a reduction of between 74% and 90% in net carbon emissions.
+According to the UK Environment Agency, switching from coal to bioenergy for power production results in a reduction of between 74% and 90% in net carbon emissions.
 The main reason for this is the carbon cycle.
-When wood bioenergy is burned, the carbon that the wood recently absorbed during growth is released into the atmosphere.
-In contrast, fossil fuels like natural gas or coal add to overall levels of CO2 in the atmosphere because the carbon released would have remained underground indefinitely.
+When wood bioenergy is burned, the carbon that the wood absorbed during growth is released into the atmosphere.
+In contrast, fossil fuels add to overall levels of CO2 in the atmosphere because the carbon released would have remained underground indefinitely.

 In addition to its carbon benefits, wood bioenergy emits significantly lower levels of ash, nitrogen, sulfur, mercury, and other heavy metals that are harmful to the environment, according to studies at the National Renewable Energy Lab and the EPA, among others.

 Finally, the wood bioenergy industry is good for the health of American forests.
 Managed forests like the ones USIPA members source fiber from absorb more carbon and are more biodiverse than unmanaged forests.
-Given recent declines in demand, our industry provides a much-needed outlet for otherwise unmarketable wood.
-The data shows that landowners respond to these incentives by maintaining and replenishing their forests rather than leaving them fallow or converting them to development.
+Given recent declines in demand for wood fiber, our industry provides a much-needed outlet for lower-value, unmarketable wood.
+The data shows that landowners respond to these incentives by maintaining and replanting their forests rather than leaving them fallow or converting them to development.

 Bioenergy is one of the most cost-effective renewable energy resources.
 The cost of bioenergy power generation in Europe is less than the cost of offshore wind, solar thermal and solar PV.
 In addition to the low generation costs, bioenergy also has low “grid level” costs.
 These are the costs incurred by energy transmission companies to cope with the intermittent nature of other renewable resources.
 Bioenergy does currently cost more than coal, however as both the industry matures and more governments place a price on carbon emissions, this gap will narrow substantially.